kstrckr/cahnite/README.md

 1. There's no confirmation for the delete button, you click it and it's gone, that should be fixed.
 2. Add user authentication so it can be published live.
+3. There isn't currently a validation check on create/edit to ensure that the Title doesn't already exist in the database of projects this would lead to a InvalidOperationException when trying to see the detail view of project with a cuplicate title since SingleOrDefault is used to lookup the expected Model.
+This validation needs to be added.